Briggs Group Tax Strategy

 The Group endeavours to conduct its tax affairs in line with the following principles.

-- Observe all applicable local laws, rules, regulations and disclosure requirements.
+a) Observe all applicable local laws, rules, regulations, and disclosure requirements.

-The Tax Code of Conduct outlines how Briggs employees and contractors are expected to operate with respect to tax matters in support of the above Group Tax Policy.
-Failure to conform is considered a serious breach of Group policy and subject to disciplinary proceedings which can lead to termination of contract.
+The tax code of conduct outlines how Briggs employees and contractors are expected to operate with respect to tax matters in support of the above Group Tax Policy.
+Failure to conform is considered a serious breach of Group policy and subject to disciplinary proceedings which can lead to dismissal.

 ii.
 Attitude towards tax planning

-The Group will utilise any incentives and reliefs available to it in line with current legislation in the territories in which it operates.
-The Group will not engage in tax planning if the underlying commercial objectives do not support the position being taken.
+The Group will utilise any incentives and relief available to it in line with current legislature in applicable territories in which it operates.
+The Group will not engage in tax planning if the underlying commercial objectives do not support the position.
 The Group is committed to full compliance with all statutory obligations and full disclosures to relevant tax authorities.

-The assessment of any proposed management action in relation to tax takes into account the following:
+The assessment of any proposed management action takes into account the following: